-If the cyst remains small and no infection occurs, you may not notice it.
-If it grows, you might feel the presence of a lump or mass near your vaginal opening.
+If you have a small, noninfected Bartholin's cyst, you may not notice it.
+If the cyst grows, you might feel a lump or mass near your vaginal opening.
 Although a cyst is usually painless, it can be tender.

-- A tender or painful lump near the vaginal opening
+- A tender, painful lump near the vaginal opening

 - Discomfort while walking or sitting